Margot’s Birth Story

 I was 10CM and ready to push.
 I still can’t believe how quickly things progressed.

-My doctor and nurse got ready and walked me through how to push since I had no idea what I was doing.
-I was told it would take an hour or two and after the first round of pushing, knew this was going to be exhausting.
-The room felt calm and looking back, I really wish we had played some music but we somehow didn’t think to do that.
-I could feel every single contraction (again, no pain), so I knew exactly when to push and when to stop, feeling completely in control.
-You’re basically holding your breath and pushing as hard as you can 3x back-to-back for 10 seconds, so I closed my eyes to “rest” in between contractions for a second although that did nothing since they were so close together.
+My doctor and nurse got ready and walked me through how to push.
+I was told it would take an hour or two and after the first round of pushing, but that’s not what happened.
+Even though I could feel every single contraction , I didn’t feel pain and knew exactly when to push and when to stop.
+I felt completely in control.
+You’re basically holding your breath and pushing as hard as you can 3x back-to-back for 10 seconds.
+I closed my eyes to “rest” in between contractions for a second although that did nothing.
 I would have been really tired had it taken 2 hours, but also would have gotten through it.

 According to Conor, the next 40 minutes were spent cleaning us up.
 I tore a little bit (didn’t feel it) and needed 4 stitches.
 Again, just some pressure but no pain.
 They checked the baby’s vitals and stats.
 She was 7 lbs 13 oz and 21.5 inches of perfection.